PatrickB1994/institution-service/README.md

 ## Known Issues

-The refresh token logic currently expires tokens after 2 hours after which the user will need to login again.
-An alternative approach is to extend the
+The refresh token logic currently expires tokens after a period of time then the user will need to login again.
+An alternative approach is on each refresh token request delete the old token and generate a new one.
-TTL to a longer duration, such as 2 months.
-With each refresh token request, the old token can be deleted, a new token generated, and then sent to the user.

 ## Author